neulab/cmulab/Adding a New Backend Model.md

 With this implemented (do `cp annotator/BackendModels/MLModels-silence_added.py annotator/BackendModels/MLModels.py`) you can programmatically call it through a client.
 For example, take a look at `example-clients/cmulab_elan-silence_added.py` which uses the added VAD model.

-e.g. running the following should produce two new .eaf files under example-clients/output
+e.g. running the following should produce two new .eaf files under `example-clients/output`, which should have a new `VAD` tier.
 ~~~~
 cd example-clients
 python cmulab_elan-silence_added.py --input_dir Chatino/ --input_tiers en --output_dir output --output_tier VAD --model_name vad